Mike Aulby: PBA career

+On July 31, 1993, at the PBA Wichita Open, Aulby rolled the PBA's sixth televised 300 game in history to win the title over David Ozio, winning 300–279, in turn setting a record for highest combined score in a title match of 579.
+The record stands to this day.
+This marked just the second time a nationally televised 300 game was rolled in a title match (after Bob Benoit).
+Aulby was also the first left-handed player to bowl a perfect game on TV.
+In his 1995 PoY season, he won two titles, both of them majors.

 Among Aulby's 29 titles are eight major championships.
 The eight majors place him in a tie with Walter Ray Williams Jr. for fourth-most all-time.
 Only Jason Belmonte (14), Earl Anthony (10) and Pete Weber (10) have won more major titles.
-Aulby is one of only eight bowlers to capture the PBA career "Triple Crown" (winning the U.S. Open, PBA National Championship and Tournament of Champions) -- and along with Norm Duke and Jason Belmonte, the only one of the seven to add the ABC Masters title for a career "Grand Slam."
+Aulby is one of only nine bowlers to capture the PBA career "Triple Crown" (winning the U.S. Open, PBA National Championship and Tournament of Champions) -- and along with Norm Duke and Jason Belmonte, the only bowlers to add the ABC Masters title for a career "Grand Slam."
 Also Aulby was the first bowler in history to capture the career Super Slam (winning a Touring Players Championship for all five majors), an achievement not matched until Jason Belmonte did so in 2020.
-Aulby and Belmonte are also the only two PBA players to have won the Masters at least three times.
+Aulby, Belmonte and Anthony Simonsen are the only three PBA players to have won the Masters at least three times.

-On July 31st, 1993 at the PBA Wichita Open, Aulby rolled a televised 300 game to win the title over David Ozio, winning 300–279, in turn setting a record for highest combined score in a title match of 579.
-The record stands to this day.
-This marked just the second time a nationally-televised 300 game was rolled in a title match (after Bob Benoit).
-Aulby was also the first left-handed player to bowl a perfect game on TV.

-Aulby was known as a true gentleman on tour.
+Aulby had 94 career top-five finishes, and was known as a true gentleman on tour.
 "Reserved, thoughtful, and pleasant, he's as polite when he's losing as when he's winning," commented Bowlers Digest writer Lyle Zikes in 2001.
 This led to Aulby winning the PBA's Steve Nagy Sportsmanship award two times.
 In 2009, Aulby won the Dick Weber Bowling Ambassador Award, an honor given annually by the Bowling Proprietors Association of America (BPAA) to the "bowling athlete who has consistently shown grace on and off the lanes by promoting the sport of bowling in a positive manner."